 - Are you GOING to paint that car red?

 - Are you going to PAINT that car red?

 - Are you going to paint THAT car red?

 - Are you going to paint that CAR red?

 - Are you going to paint that car RED?

 It’s no mistake I saved this one for last.
-Stress is a game changer when it comes to our performance.
-In some ways stress improves performance.
-In other ways stress devastates performance.
+Stress is a game-changer when it comes to our performance.
+In some ways, stress improves performance.
+In other ways, stress devastates performance.
 Such is the case for communications.
-Stress can causes our senses to go on high alert for danger, increasing your audible acuity.
+Stress can cause our senses to go on high alert for danger, increasing your audible acuity.
 This means you may be able to hear things that you would not normally hear if you were not under stress.
 This increase in audible acuity may be enough to help you hear the scream of a child trapped in a burning home.
 On the downside, stress can lead to auditory exclusion.
 This means that stress can make you deaf.
 You may simply not hear things, even when those messages are coming through a radio that is just a few inches from your ear.

 Facebook Fan Page: www.facebook.com/SAMatters